Long And Short Tacking Stitch| How Do You Do Perfect Duo For Quick, Secure Fabric Holds

 Like life, embroidery balances long and short moments—each stitch creates a beautiful tapestry.

 Long and short stitches are just like balancing stitches.
 Plus, since tacking stitches are temporary, it was super easy to adjust things if I wanted to tweak the pattern or placement as I went along.
-Here’s how it went:
+Here’s how it went.
+It is not easy like uneven stitch design but it’s worth a shot.

 Frequently Asked Questions